daleyjones/daleyjones/README.md

 Hi 👋 My name is Daley Jones
 ============================

 Hi, I'm a web development student currently enrolled in a bootcamp to pursue my passion for coding and technology.
 I have a strong interest in designing and building websites and applications that are both visually appealing and highly functional.
-Throughout my studies, I have gained experience in a variety of programming languages, including HTML, CSS, and JavaScript, as well as frameworks such as React and Node.js.
-My ultimate goal is to use my skills to create innovative and user-friendly web experiences that can make a positive impact on people's lives
+Throughout my studies, I have gained experience in a variety of programming languages, including HTML, CSS, and JavaScript.
+My ultimate goal is to use my skills to create innovative and user-friendly web experiences that can make a positive impact on people's lives.

 * 🌍  I'm based in Birminingham, United Kingdom
 * 🖥️  See my portfolio at [https://daleyjones.github.io/daleys-portfolio-codeZ/]